Scritti Politti: 1980s

 In 1986, Gartside and Gamson wrote and produced "Love of a Lifetime" for Chaka Khan, which appeared on her Destiny album.
 The same year they also collaborated to write the title track for Al Jarreau's album, L is For Lover.

 In 1987, Scritti Politti appeared on the Who's That Girl soundtrack with the song "Best Thing Ever".
 This track also appeared on the next Scritti Politti album, 1988's Provision, which continued Gartside's development into synth-funk as well as reggae and other styles.
-The roster of session players became even more notable, including contributions from Roger Troutman, Marcus Miller and Miles Davis, who performed on the single "Oh Patti (Don't Feel Sorry For Loverboy)", a UK No. 13 hit.
-However, although the album charted in the Top 10 in the UK (No. 8), it did not match the commercial success of Cupid and Psyche 85 in the US, stalling at No. 113.
+The roster of session players became even more notable, including contributions from Roger Troutman, Marcus Miller and Miles Davis, who performed on the single "Oh Patti (Don't Feel Sorry for Loverboy)", a UK No. 13 hit.
+Although the album charted in the top 10 in the UK (No. 8), it did not match the commercial success of Cupid and Psyche 85 in the US, stalling at No. 113.

 1990s

-Scritti Politti hit the UK charts again in 1991 with their cover of The Beatles' song, "She's a Woman", which featured guest vocals from Shabba Ranks and a remix version by William Orbit.
-It became Scritti Politti's final UK Top 20 single, peaking at No. 20.
-This was swiftly followed by the release of "Take Me in Your Arms And Love Me"', a cover of the Gladys Knight song, featuring guest vocals from Sweetie Irie, which failed to chart inside the Top 40.
+Scritti Politti entered the UK charts again in 1991 with their cover of the Beatles' "She's a Woman", which featured guest vocals from Shabba Ranks and a remix version by William Orbit.
+It became Scritti Politti's final UK top 20 single, peaking at No. 20.
+This was swiftly followed by the release of "Take Me in Your Arms and Love Me"', a cover of the Gladys Knight song, featuring guest vocals from Sweetie Irie, which failed to chart inside the top 40.
 The same year, Gartside also worked with B.E.F. as a guest vocalist for their cover of "I Don't Know Why I Love You" for the album Music of Quality and Distinction, Volume 2.
 However, a new Scritti Politti album never materialised, with Gartside deciding on another hiatus.

 The hip-hop inspired album Anomie and Bonhomie was released in 1999, and involved even more session artists.
 The now bearded Gartside dived directly into the now commercially accessible hip hop scene, borrowing tradesmen of the genre such as Mos Def and Jimahl amongst others.
 While considered by many critics to be a return to form, the album was not as commercially successful as their previous output, reaching only No. 33 on the UK Albums Chart.